Should You Pursue IRS Currently Not Collectible Status?

 IRS Currently Not Collectible Status

-To be declared IRS Currently Not Collectible (or Status 53), you must prove that you cannot pay your back taxes without experiencing unfair economic hardship.
-That’s why uncollectible status is sometimes referred to as “hardship status”.
+To be declared Currently Not Collectible IRS (or Status 53), you must prove that you cannot pay your back taxes without experiencing unfair economic hardship.
+That is why uncollectible status is sometimes called “IRS hardship status”.

 When considering your economic hardship case, the IRS looks at whether you can afford the modest expenses allowed for food, housing, utilities, transportation, medical treatment and other essentials based on your household income.
-The IRS decision is made on a case by case basis.
+The IRS decision is made on a case-by-case basis.

 Our experienced IRS tax experts can determine if you qualify for Currently Not Collectible status and if it is right for you.